Counos Coin Price Hits $0.0000 on Major Exchanges (CCA)

-Counos Coin (CCA) traded flat against the dollar during the 1 day period ending at 21:00 PM Eastern on January 29th.
-Counos Coin has a market capitalization of $16.98 million and approximately $2.00 worth of Counos Coin was traded on exchanges in the last day.
-One Counos Coin coin can now be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-During the last seven days, Counos Coin has traded flat against the dollar.
+Counos Coin (CCA) traded flat against the dollar during the 24-hour period ending at 21:00 PM Eastern on February 1st.
+Counos Coin has a market cap of $16.98 million and $2.00 worth of Counos Coin was traded on exchanges in the last day.
+During the last week, Counos Coin has traded flat against the dollar.
+One Counos Coin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - NyanCoin (NYAN) traded down 2.2% against the dollar and now trades at $2.40 or 0.00008809 BTC.